RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Consistent-Network-Device-Naming.md

 __How to know if I am affected?__

-If you see your wireless card named as _wlx00c0ca9208dc_ or any similar name, yeah you are affected and probably you'll face some issues using `airgeddon` while changing mode of your card.
+If you see your wireless card named as _wlx00c0ca9208dc_ or any similar name, yeah you are affected and probably you'll face some issues using `airgeddon` while changing mode of your card (it can happen depending of your airmon-ng version).
 It's better to have them using the classic naming style (_wlan0_, _wlan1_, etc.).

 __How to change them to the classic names style?__